Semester One: 15 February to 24 June 2016

 See also Diploma in Human Resource Management, NZIM Diploma in Management and Accounting Technicians Requirements.

 The New Zealand Diploma in Business consists of six compulsory and six optional papers.
 At least four papers must be taken at Level 6.
 No more than three papers may be taken at Level 4.
 Evening classes are offered in addition to day classes to allow students flexibility in study arrangements.
-The papers offered each semester depend upon student demand and resource availability.
+The papers offered each semester are marked below.
+(This depends upon student demand and resource availability).
 Papers not offered at SIT are available through the Open Polytechnic by correspondence.
-Papers not being offered in 2015 are marked with an asterisk* below.

 Six of the following seven papers must be completed: